 This segment of our off grid adventure started on Saturday when we packed up the truck.
 I donned the knee protectors and climbed in the back of the truck while Alan started carting boxes from the house.
 I felt like I was playing a game of tetris with plastic totes and cardboard boxes, but the game was stacked against me (pun intended) by the fact that I started with the stair stringers for the deck as one of the first pieces that had to go in.
 The three for the front of the deck were over 8 feet long so they had to lay diagonally across the entire length of the bed, meaning I then had to fit lots of square and rectangles in the rest of the truck bed which was now two large right triangles.

-the fridge and back layer are out.
+Part way through the unloading, the fridge and back layer are out. |

 Early Sunday morning we hit the road and 'Truck' is proud of his new gear.
 Alan had taken him for an oil, lube & filter last week and noticed there was quite a bit of 'shimmy' at highway speeds.
 He told the mechanic the types of roads we were now driving on and asked they check the truck over.
 He was out of alignment and his tires were in bad shape.
 So, truck got a new set of larger all-terrain tires and was out of alignment.
 Oh yeah, he needed new front wheel bearings as well.
 I don't think Scoot (diesel VB beetle) will get used as much when we bring her down here.
 We'll save her for when we go out on longer trips, not for jaunts into town, and we will take it very slow on our road until we reach pavement.